 If it’s still a great deal with the utility bills being account for in the expenses, then get that price reduction and move forward.

-The whole point of doing a home inspection is to make sure that all of the major systems and structure of the buildings are in good shape.
-Every home inspection will disclose items to address, the inspectors are required to do so.
+The whole point of inspecting home is to make sure that all of the major systems and structure of the buildings are in good shape.
+Every home inspection will disclose items to address.
+The inspectors have to do so.

 But what happens when you find major issues like standing water in the crawlspace, mold in the attic or major electrical or plumbing issues?